hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

 * [My Code - Merchant Products Observation][14]💖
   * The data should allow to try different types of recommendation.
   * I cannot use purchase frequency to caluclate product popularity since the daily, weekly frequencies are the same for all the products.
 Decide to use total purchase amount for product popularity.

+#### Recommendation experiments
+* [My Code - Popularity Recommendation & Forecasting][15]💖
+  * Recommend the most popular & valuable products that a merchant is missing
+  * Forecast sales in the next N days with selected recommended products
+  * Here, I didn't recommend products based on the main categories the merchaant sells, assumed the merchant sells various categories of products.
+Better to divide merchants into groups, to see whether need to recommend based on categories for some merchants at the same time.

 ## Future Work